The Sable Magic System

 All mages have their own specific magical signature, which is a factor of the mage’s psyche and training/magical education.
 The Council keeps a record of all signatures of mages who have graduated within Sable and the Commonwealth Veils.
 To attempt to change one’s magical signature is very difficult and technically illegal.
 The best that can probably be done is change the element within it which relates to magical education.
 Any change in the psychic element would have a much more obvious effect on a magical signature.

-As at January SY153, the membership of the SMOC was: King Robert, Queen Claire, General Prince Andrew, Archbishop Dennis Dessain, Chancellor Simon Ellis, Professor Martin Blake, Sir Marcus Court, Comte Francesco Ragoczy, Brigadier-General Richard Patterson, Sir Adam Sinclair KG (non-resident liaison with the equivalent body on Terra Magica).
+As at January SY153, the membership of the SMOC was: King Robert, Queen Claire, Archbishop Dennis Dessain, Minister Simon Ellis, Professor Martin Blake, Sir Marcus Court, Comte Francesco Ragoczy, Brigadier-General Richard Patterson, Trudie Collins (representing Murray) and Sir Adam Sinclair KG (non-resident liaison with the equivalent body on Terra Magica).